Quick Legal Facts

 A person violating this subsection is guilty of a felony and, upon conviction thereof, shall be imprisoned in a state correctional facility for a definite term of years of not less than two years nor more than 10 years, or fined not more than $5,000, or both fined and imprisoned.

-Violations of § 61-7-3, the possession of deadly weapons section, are treated as misdemeanors and those convicted are subject to a fine of at least $100, but not more than $1,000 and the possibility of confinement in jail for not more than 12 months.
+Violations of § 61-7-3, the possession of deadly weapons section, are treated as misdemeanors.
+Those convicted are subject to a fine of at least $100, but not more than $1,000, and the possibility of confinement in jail for not more than 12 months.

 Updated November 20, 2019, by Daniel C. Lawson